 5. King David:

-This Moabite woman gained favor in the eyes of Boaz, who later married her, making her David the King’s great-grandmother.
-Naomi, Ruth’s mother-in-law, lost her husband and two sons, one of whom was Ruth’s husband, to death.
-Ruth’s sister-in-law, Orpah, decided to leave Naomi after considerable persuasion, but Ruth refused to leave Naomi’s side.
-Ruth moved in with Naomi and began to treat her as if she were a daughter, serving her with all humility.
-Ruth did not rebel against Naomi, and through her meekness, she earned Naomi’s and Boaz’s faith.
+This Moabite woman found favour in the sight of Boaz who later married her; eventually making her the great grand mother of David the King.
+Ruth’s Mother-in-law Naomi lost her husband and two sons including Ruth’s husband to the cold hands of death.
+While Orpah, Ruth’s siter-in-law decided to leave Naomi after much persuation, Ruth stood her ground refusing to leave Naomi’s side.
+Ruth subsequently began to live with Naomi serving her as a daughter with all sense of humility.
+Ruth did not rebel against Naomi and in her meekness, she gained the trust of Naomi and Boaz her future husband.

 7. King Hezekiah:

 King Hezekiah was a king who ruled over the people of Israel.
 The bible recorded that he did what was right in the sight of God and was generally a good king.
 However, on a particular period of time, he was extremely sick and when the prophet Isaiah visited him; it was revealed to Hezekiah that God had already sadi he would die from the sickness.
 This bad news resulted to an unexpected response from Hezekiah who knelt down before God and wept and pleaded for favour from God.
 This show of humility moved God who added 15 years to his life span.
 (2 Kings 20:1)